 Can you get too much magnesium?

-In general, it is very difficult to get too much magnesium from your food and water unless you have kidney disease.
+In general, it is very tough to get too much magnesium from your food and water unless you have kidney disease.
 Certainly, it is possible to get too much magnesium if you are taking supplements.

 How much magnesium do you need each day?